 Types of prescription drug addiction treatment offered at Crestwyn Behavioral Health Hospital in Memphis, Tennessee

-Overlooking a quiet cove in Germantown, a suburb of Memphis, Tennessee, Crestwyn Behavioral Health is a state-of-the-art hospital designed to provide mental and behavioral health care and addiction rehab services for adolescents between the ages of 12 and 17 and adults over the age of 18.
+Overlooking a quiet cove in Germantown, a suburb of Memphis, Tennessee, Crestwyn Behavioral Health is a state-of-the-art hospital designed to provide mental and behavioral health care and addiction rehab services for adults over the age of 18.
 Surrounded by trees, fields, and seasonal flora and fauna, our rehab center’s setting offers an ideal, tranquil environment where true healing can occur.
-With safe, comfortable, and bright patient-care rooms for respite, courtyard areas for relaxation, and a large gymnasium for exercise and recreation, at our addiction rehab center, we pride ourself on being a place where patients can regain hope in a supportive and caring atmosphere.
+With safe, comfortable, and bright patient-care rooms for respite, courtyard areas for relaxation, and a large gymnasium for exercise and recreation, at our addiction rehab center, we pride ourselves on being a place where patients can regain hope in a supportive and caring atmosphere.

 In order to be revered as a world-class hospital, our rehab center implements an integrated application of the most current practices of psychotherapy, psychodynamic clinical care, and psychoeducation.
 In doing so, patients can benefit from receiving the most well-rounded approach to rehab available.